-For more than a decade, 7group has been deeply engaged in helping the building design and construction industry pursue green building practices and sustainability.
-During that period, it has become clear to us that project teams overwhelmingly lack information about effective green building design processes.
+For more than two decades, 7group has been deeply engaged in helping the building design and construction industry pursue green building practices and sustainability.
+During that period, it became clear to us that project teams overwhelmingly lack information about effective green building design processes.
 Accordingly, the partners of 7group and Bill Reed have collaborated to create a book that fills this void with an easy to understand manual, The Integrative Design Guide to Green Building: Redefining the Practice of Sustainability.

 How you do something is a process.
 This book is about redesigning the design process.
 It describes in detail a practical, replicable Integrative Design Process (IDP).